First Crusade: Recruitment

 It is difficult to assess the motives of the thousands of participants for whom there is no historical record, or even those of important knights, whose stories were usually retold by monks or clerics.
 It is quite likely that personal piety was a major factor for many crusaders.
-Even with this popular enthusiasm, Urban was ensured that there would be an army of knights, drawn from the French aristocracy.
+Even with this popular enthusiasm, Urban ensured that there would be an army of knights, drawn from the French aristocracy.
 Aside from Adhemar and Raymond, other leaders he recruited throughout 1096 included Bohemond of Taranto, a southern Italian ally of the reform popes; Bohemond's nephew Tancred; Godfrey of Bouillon, who had previously been an anti-reform ally of the Holy Roman Emperor; his brother Baldwin of Boulogne; Hugh I, Count of Vermandois, brother of the excommunicated Philip I of France; Robert Curthose, brother of William II of England; and his relatives Stephen II, Count of Blois, and Robert II, Count of Flanders.
 The crusaders represented northern and southern France, Flanders, Germany, and southern Italy, and so were divided into four separate armies that were not always cooperative, though they were held together by their common ultimate goal.

 The crusade was led by some of the most powerful nobles of France, many of whom left everything behind, and it was often the case that entire families went on crusade at their own great expense.
 For example, Robert of Normandy loaned the Duchy of Normandy to his brother William II of England, and Godfrey sold or mortgaged his property to the church.
 Tancred was worried about the sinful nature of knightly warfare, and was excited to find a holy outlet for violence.
 Tancred and Bohemond, as well as Godfrey, Baldwin, and their older brother Eustace III, Count of Boulogne, are examples of families who crusaded together.
 Much of the enthusiasm for the crusade was based on family relations, as most of the French crusaders were distant relatives.
-Nevertheless, in at least some cases, personal advancement played a role in Crusaders' motives.
+Nevertheless, in at least some cases, personal advancement played a role in the Crusaders' motives.
 For instance, Bohemond was motivated by the desire to carve himself out a territory in the east, and had previously campaigned against the Byzantines to try to achieve this.
 The crusade gave him a further opportunity, which he took after the Siege of Antioch, taking possession of the city and establishing the Principality of Antioch.